 Registration Fee: $ 75.00

-Nancy Graden will teach this hands-on class on growing mostly medicinal herbs with a few culinary ones.
-She will track this process from seeding in the greenhouse, transplanting out, tending to, harvesting and storing.
-The class will include specifics of planting different herbs, need for stratification and scarification, days to germinate, when/how to up-pot, days to transplant, sun/soil preferences, companions planting tips, building soil for healthy herbs, before, during and after, organic pest management along with harvesting, storing, seed saving, and some medicinal benefits.
+Nancy Graden will teach a workshop on growing medicinal herbs.
+She will track this whole process through from seeding in the greenhouse, transplanting out, tending to, harvesting and storing.
+The class will include specifics of planting different herbs, need for stratification and scarification, days to germinate, when/how to up-pot, days to transplant, sun/soil preferences, companions planting tips, soil building, harvesting, storing, seed saving, and medicinal benefits and uses.